Listen Transcript Share this on:

 02:04

-Yeah.
-Well, Mike, thank you very much for having me because this is important to us as an organization and thanks to the Tuffy organization as well.
-Mary Ellen’s a good friend and Jim Durkin has become one as well.
-And Certainly their organization has been very supportive of our foundation, so we are very much appreciative of that.
+Yeah, well, Mike, thank you very much for having me because this is important to us as an organization and thanks to the Tuffy organization as well.
+Mary Ellen’s a good friend and Jim Durkin has become One as well.
+And certainly their organization has been very supportive of our foundation.
+So we are very much appreciative of that.
 But a little bit about myself.
 I spent 40 plus years in the aftermarket, got my start in the parts side, ended up in tires, and then worked for TBC Corporation, where I was pretty much exposed to everything.
 I, I was involved with retailing, franchising, wholesale distribution, and believe it or not, purchasing is where my career ended with them before I retire.
 So I was in retirement for about a year, a little over a year.

 02:46

-But I had been on the board of the Automotive Aftermarket Charitable foundation, which we’ll refer to now as the AACF.
+But I had been on the board of the Automotive Aftermarket Charitable foundation, which we’ll refer to now as the aacf.
 It’s a lot easier and being on the board for that amount of time.
 They were seeking a new executive director.
 The former one had retired.
 And as I tell the story, the executive committee called my wife and said, aren’t you sick and tired of having him at home and, you know, getting in your hair at home?
 He needs to go back to work.
 So In August of 24, I became the executive director.
 And I’ll tell you what, it’s been a dream job for me.
-They, you know, when you retire, you go through all this coaching, right?
-Because you’ve got this big transition into retirement.
+They, you know, when you retire, you go through all this coaching, right, because you’re got this big transition into retirement.
 You know, like it’s something that’s, you know, dreadful, right?
 And everybody talks about passion and purpose.

 And I can tell you what, that this job that I have right now checks those two boxes very thoroughly.
 And I’m just so happy because I get to see what the foundation does in helping folks in the aftermarket.